mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 This chat began to fulfil a function of building  insider rapport, creating a fun atmosphere, celebrating the completion of games in the absence of a public showcase, and signposting the achievements of other participants.
 For some pairs, while the child interacted in the live chat, parents performed final tweaks to code projects and challenges.
 Two parents in particular worked hard debugging more complex elements of the game with facilitators and peers.
 Other parents engaged with the chat and encouraged their children to get feedback from the aliens about their game in particular.

 The process started with supportive and celebratory messages posted from the alien.
 The impact was significant with the young people with 5 out of 7 engaging by writing messages and all mentioning the interactions verbally during the session.

+### Session reflections involving drama narrative and secret missions (P3)

+**Context:**
+This extract comes from the following session in phase three.
+In three of the four sessions, the last 10 minutes involved giving a progress update to the aliens.

+Compared to previous phases, these structured reflections prompted near-complete participation.
+The need to maintain the drama narrative seemed to boost motivation.

+I asked participants to gather around a particular computer “monitored by the aliens” which helped them stop coding and physically cluster together.
+Even initially reluctant participants began contributing more than in earlier reflective formats.

+#### Transcript and Activity Log

+**Mick:**
+Ok are you guys ready to share back?
+If you could come to this side of the room we’re going to get Mark and Edward to share back first.
+Everyone can use this computer the Weean are watching.

+**Mark:**
+All we’ve done today is just get a background in and then we were working on the one the Weean sent us—about dropping the coins in.
+The idea is planting trees—dropping seeds.
+Some enemies tweening around take them away.
+We want a timer—drop enough in a certain timeframe or you can’t go to the next level.
+Level two is watering trees.
+Level three is protecting them from being chopped down again.
+We’ve got the concept and code, so we should make a jump forward now.
+Doesn’t look like we’ve done much—but we have. (laughs)

+**Mick:**
+That’s great.
+Anything you want help with before next time?

+**Mark:**
+Yeah, we’d like to ask the Weean some more questions.
+Is that OK?

+**Mick:**
+Yes for sure.
+You’ve been talking to them—this project called *Talking to the Weean* lets you do that.
+Go to “Edit Project,” click “WEEAN,” and use Markdown to ask questions.

+#### Chat Extract from ‘Talking to the Weean’ project

+**Ed:**
+Weean what’s it like up there?

+**Weean:**
+It’s cold and very big but quite tranquil.

+**Ed:**
+What is your name?

+**Weean:**
+We are the Weean.
+We have no name.
+We are all the same.

+**Ed:**
+That must be hard at Xmas. (laughter)

+**Weean:**
+It is.
+It sure is.

+**Mark:**
+That’s tickled me, that.

+**Mick:**
+So you can have a conversation with them in markup.
+Nasrin, can you tell us what you’ve added to your game?
+Is it still called “No Toby Allowed”? (laughs)

+**Nasrin:**
+Not really done much today, I was busy doing stuff with Toby’s.

+**Dan:**
+We noticed.

+**Nasrin:**
+I’ve changed the platform a bit.

+**Madiha:**
+You had a secret mission though, didn’t you?

+**Nasrin:**
+Yeah, it was to change someone’s game—their character or something—and see if they noticed.
+I think they did notice.

+**Dan:**
+We did.

+**Madiha:**
+You couldn’t not notice.

+**Mick:**
+You turned up the volume on the mischief. (laughter)

+**Madiha:**
+Sprite!

+**Mark:**
+We also had a secret mission.

+**Mick:**
+What was it?

+**Mark:**
+To change the sound on someone’s game.

+**Nasrin:**
+Oh, was it?

+**Mark:**
+Did you notice?

+**Nasrin:**
+No! (laughing)

+**Mark:**
+Play it now!

+**Richie:**
+You definitely noticed my bit. (points)

+(Nasrin starts playing her game)

+**Nasrin:**
+I can’t hear anything different.
+(Everyone laughs)

+**Mark:**
+I thought you were going to go “Aagh!” but you didn’t say anything.

+**Mick:**
+Interesting—some people notice, some don’t.